 No, all shops are managed directly by the Foundation.

 * What criteria are followed when setting prices in stores Humana?

 Clothing prices in stores are governed by market criteria.
 The price is set based on the cost and demand.

 * Is Humana a cult?
 Is the Federation Humana People to People a cult?

 Humana is not a sect, nor does it work or represent any sect in Spain.
 There is no sectarian behavior in our organization or any of the federations which we are part of.

 * What is the relationship with Tvind schools?

-Humana and the Tvind Schools have no legal relationship whatsoever.
-They have a common origin, but are two separate entities.
+Humana and the Tvind Schools have a common origin, but are two separate entities.
 Some of the international volunteers who work with our local partners projects in Africa come from these Danish schools.